 Status – September 2015

-Our field course was almost complete.
+Our basic field course was almost complete.
 Many hours of clearing, installing steps, clearing pathways etc.

 Status – August 2015